sp4ce-cowboy/tp/docs/DeveloperGuide.md

 user is prompted to enter the command again with the correct input.
 3. If the input is valid, a `ClearTransactionsCommand` object is created to be executed by `LogicManager`
-4. `LogicManager` will invoke the `execute` method of `ClearTransactionsCommand` which will replace the existing `Model` property with a new `UniCash` object which would contain an empty `TransactionList`.
+4. `LogicManager` will invoke the `execute` method of `ClearTransactionsCommand` which will invoke the `Model` object to be set with a new `UniCash` object, which would contain an empty `TransactionList`.

 Here, it must be noted that unlike `DeleteTransactionCommand`, individual transactions in the `TransactionList`